Student Loan Interest and Payments

 Welcome to this article which aims to give you the lowdown on student finance.
 Our mission is to provide clarity and transparency about how student loan interest and payments work.
 Armed with this knowledge, you’ll be able to make a more informed decision before taking on student finance.

-In April 2022, the government announced changes to student loans, increasing the repayment period from 30 years to 40 years for all students who start university in September 2023.
-This cohort will have loans under PLAN 5.
+In April 2022, the government announced changes to student loans, increasing the repayment period from 30 years to 40 years, for all students attending university from September 2023 onwards.
+This cohort has loans under PLAN 5.

-Students who started university in 2012 through to 2022, are on PLAN 2 and repay their loans over 30 years.
+Students who started university in 2012 through to 2022, have PLAN 2 loans, repaying them over 30 years.
 Below is a brief comparison of the two plans.

 PLAN 5PLAN 2